thinkinglabs/thinkinglabs.github.io/_drafts/20170525-xp2017-make-the-agile-transition-work-and-what-hr-can-do-to-support-it-maike-goldkuhle.md

 - break with old rules

 ## Phase 1: Sharing (feedback) is caring

 when starting an agile transition, people don't have experience, so sharing is important and managers are in the way for that

-or let MANY build your organisation ! many organisations have an annual feedback process, which is in fact an appraisal proces we split the feedback process in many different tools and made it distinct from the appraisal proces
+or let MANY build your organisation ! many organisations have an annual feedback process, which is in fact an appraisal process we split the feedback process in many different tools and made it distinct from the appraisal process

 Team Feedback Session

--  make it a feedback process for the team (not the manager saying ...): replace old feedback processes - install new real feedback process
+- make it a feedback process for the team (not the manager saying ...): replace old feedback processes - install new rel feedback process
 - run, run, run feedback training !
 - let feedback be facilitated

 Contribution Matrix

--  we cut of from the feedback proces more like a performance process
+- we cut of from the feedback process more like a performance process
 - something like a skills matrix
 - it will include not only technology part but also a soft skills part
 - let the team define needed skills and competences based on product or business needs
 - include regular review process for skills and competences
 - include standardised sections like: contribution to team performance, motivation, sharing knowledge or ...
 - replace former performance rating processes based on manager decisions - start contribution matrix for performance rating

 Development Coaches

 - he needs to be the goto person who cares about your development
 - install coaches who focus on individual development needs
 - max people to take care ~ 30

 phase 1: when people get in touch with agile

 ## Phase 2: Reduce hierarchical thinking (also structures)

 or grow ALL your people

 Vacation planning